connectivedx/Phoenix/README.md

 Phoenix represents what we use at ISITE Design for the basis of new projects.
 With a library of patterns ready at our fingertips, a powerful and flexible grid system, and a clean, modular organization, you don't need to reinvent the wheel.
 And you'll have more time to invent the next wheel.

 # Documentation
-Full documentation is available at http://isitedesign.github.io/Phoenix/
+Full documentation is available in the documentation directory.
+It will require the setup and build processes below to be followed; additional instructions can be found on the documentation page once loaded.

 # Setup
 Once you've cloned or downloaded the project, you'll first need to install NodeJS.
 It can be downloaded at http://nodejs.org/download/.
 Once Node is installed, builds are done by executing a command file.